-Immediately following the procedure, once you have dressed, you should go for a 10 minute walk in or around the Exeter Medical building.
-This minimises the remote chance of DVT (deep vein thrombosis) and ensures that you are safely mobile before you leave the vicinity of Exeter Medical.
+Immediately following the procedure, once you have dressed, you should go for a 10-minute walk in or around the Exeter Medical building.
+This minimises the remote chance of DVT (deep vein thrombosis); and ensures that you feel well and are safely mobile before you leave the vicinity of Exeter Medical.

 Leaving Exeter Medical

 You can leave Exeter Medical as soon as you feel ready to do so.
-It is generally a good idea to go for your ten minute walk either within the building or nearby and then perhaps to have a cup of tea or coffee before going home.
-Please let the Reception staff know that you leaving.
+It is generally a good idea to go for your 10-minute walk either within the building or nearby and then perhaps to have a cup of tea or coffee before going home.
+Please let the Reception staff know when you leaving.

 Any oozing through the bandage will be of bloodstained local anaesthetic fluid, which can sometimes escape through one or other of the little incisions.
 Any bleeding will not be serious.
 Some further bandaging can be applied before you leave, if necessary.

 Get back to normal as quickly as you can.
-Once you are home, aim to get back to all your normal activities just as soon as you are able.
+Once you are home, aim to get back to all your normal activities just as soon as you can.

 You can walk as much as you want, as soon as you want.
 Frequent walking is a good idea in the days after a varicose vein procedure.
 There is no special advantage in going for a single long walk during the day, although you may walk as far as you wish.
 Frequent walking is more important than walking a long distance.

-You can return to work the following day.
+Depending on your occupation, you can normallyreturn to work the following day.
 If you have had phlebectomies for large or extensive varicose veins and you do a physically active job or spend long days on your feet then it is sensible to arrange two or three days off work, in case you are tender or bruised.